Mobile alerting with tracking & escalation for WhatsUp Gold

 Forwards alarms via SMTP to Enterprise Alert for mobile alerting

-Staff can acknowledge and take ownership for critical incidents that occur
+Staff can acknowledge and take ownership of critical incidents that occur

 Communicate within an alert to address a problem